SumoLogic/sumologic-net-appenders/README.md

 * NLog
 * Log4Net
+* Serilog

-Both appenders have two implementations: a buffering and a non-buffering version.
+All appenders have two implementations: a buffering and a non-buffering version.
 The non-buffering implementations will send each log message to Sumo Logic in a distinct HTTP request.
 The buffering implementations will queue messages until a size, count, or time threshold is met, then send in batch.